 Important considerations related to publication have been given in the ethical guidelines published in Acc.
 Chem.
 Res.
-(2002), 35, 74-76.
+(2002), 35, 74-76 and Graf et al. [Int.
+J. Clin.
+Pract.
+(2007), 61(Suppl.
+152), 1-26].

 3.6.
 Copyright

 Except as required otherwise by national laws, an author must sign and submit a copy of the Transfer of Copyright Agreement form for each manuscript before it can be accepted.
 Authors will be asked to transfer copyright during the electronic submission procedure.